 By the end of the time-limited certificate, a Diplomate must have taken

 the appropriate recertification examination.
 See Pathways to Recertification.

 The Council on Dental Education of the American Dental Association requires all

 recognized specialty certification boards to remain economically independent.
 Assessment

-will result in reclassification to INACTIVE status with loss of your right to claim
+will result in INACTIVE status with loss of your right to claim

 certification by the ABO.
 The annual fee can be paid by credit card through the

-Online Services of our website, or by mail or fax upon
+Online Services of this website, or by mail or fax upon

 receipt of an invoice sent by the ABO.